 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-4.3 Customer Management Systems such as Salesforce.com and Marketo are situated in United States.
+4.3 Customer Management Systems such as HubSpot are situated in the United States.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of each of these countries.

 5. Retaining and deleting personal data

 5.1 This Section 5 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.

 5.2 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 5.3 We will retain your personal data as follows:

 5.4 In some cases it is not possible for us to specify in advance the periods for which your personal data will be retained.
 In such cases, we will determine the period of retention based on the following criteria: